Professor Mike Gasson - Chairman

 The Chairman welcomed Andrew Chesson, who was attending his first meeting, and also Colin Blakemore, Chairman of the Food Standards Agency's General Advisory Committee on Science.

 Two members had sent apologies for non-attendance.
 Apologies were also received from observers from FSA Wales and Northern Ireland (Mr Phil Morgan and Mr Gerry McCurdy).

 The Chairman reminded Members of the need to announce any commercial interests in the business of the Committee, prior to the discussions on each item.

-Members agreed that, subject to one minor amendment being made, the minutes were a true record of the 83rd meeting of the ACNFP held on Wednesday 18 July 2007.
+Subject to one amendment being made, Members agreed that the minutes were a true record of the 86th meeting of the ACNFP held on Thursday 31 January.